Should I Start a Podcast (You Might NOT Be Ready)

 Learning by doing is usually something I recommend, but with podcasting, there’s a steep learning curve.
 The key to a successful podcast, I have discovered, is proper preparation.

 Have you asked yourself, “Should I start a podcast?”
 Honestly, I can’t tell you the answer for sure.
 However, I can break down the process into manageable steps and explain what you need to do.
-Before sitting down and hitting record for the first time, you can set yourself up for success with a few actionable tips.
+Before sitting down and hitting record for the first time as a podcast host, you can set yourself up for success with a few actionable tips.

-Are you ready to start a podcast?
+Are you ready to make a podcast?
 Let’s take a closer look.

 Should I start a podcast?

 If you want to start your own online business, you have no shortage of options.
-You can write blogs, make videos, post images, and more.
+You may want to write blogs, make videos, post images, and more utilizing social media.
 What makes podcasting different?
-Let’s break down all the reasons you might want to start a podcast:
+Let’s break down all the reasons you might want to start a new podcast:

 It Requires a Minimal Initial Investment